danozka/home-media-server/README.md

   - **No more "subtitle not found"**: Bazarr automatically grabs subtitles so you are never left squinting

 - ### Torrent safely without ISP warnings
-  - Built-in NordLynx (WireGuard) VPN tunnels all torrent traffic through qBittorrent
+  - Built-in WireGuard VPN tunnels all torrent traffic through qBittorrent
   - Your IP stays hidden while you build your media library
   - Sleep easy knowing your activity is private